Branch Management

 feature/integrate-add-cart-item

-This allows recognizing right away the specific work area of a given feature or bug via the branch.
-It is beneficial when stories of a single feature are divided into multiple areas of implementation and developers need to create separate branches per story.
+The branch prefix allows immediately recognizing the specific work area.
+It is specifically beneficial when stories of a single story are divided into multiple implementation parts, and developers need to create separate branches accordingly.

-• Prefix the branch title with the backlog item ID when using project management tools such as Shortcut and JIRA.
+• Prefix the branch title with the backlog item ID when using project management tools such as Shortcut or JIRA.

 sc-6862/ui/feature/list-job-positions